ozgur-yalcin/mfa/readme.md

 ```
 Flags:
-  -b, --base32         use base32 encoding of KEY instead of hex (default true)
+  -m, --mode string    use time-variant TOTP mode or use event-based HOTP mode (default "totp")
+  -H, --hash string    A cryptographic hash method H (SHA1, SHA256, SHA512) (default "SHA1")
+  -l, --digits int     A HOTP value digits d (default 6)
+  -i, --period int     used for TOTP, an period (Tx) which will be used to calculate the value of the counter CT (default 30)
   -c, --counter int    used for HOTP, A counter C, which counts the number of iterations
-  -e, --epoch int      used for TOTP, epoch (T0) which is the Unix time from which to start counting time steps
-  -H, --hash string    A cryptographic hash method H (SHA1, SHA256, SHA512) (default "SHA1")
-  -i, --interval int   used for TOTP, an interval (Tx) which will be used to calculate the value of the counter CT (default 30)
-  -l, --length int     A HOTP value length d (default 6)
-  -m, --mode string    use time-variant TOTP mode or use event-based HOTP mode (default "totp")
 ```

 ## Examples